 #3 How to overcome cultural barriers

-International businesses can experience cultural barriers to communication if employees are unfamiliar with local business etiquette and customs.
+International businesses can experience cultural barriers to communication if employees are unfamiliar with local business etiquette and customs, which may lead to poor employee experience.
 As working relationships develop, communication style evolves to suit individual preferences, but cultural awareness gives us a good indication of how we should communicate at the beginning of a partnership.
 Here are some examples of cultural differences we should be aware of to keep communication open and effective.

 Be aware of cultural differences in time perception